 What to Measure?

 Answering each of these questions can tell you if there’s anything wrong with your sleeping pattern.
-For example, if it takes you a lot of time to fall asleep each night, it might mean that you need changes in your changes in your sleeping hygiene.
+For example, if it takes you a lot of time to fall asleep each night, it might mean that you need changes in your sleeping hygiene.
 Similarly, if you sleep for less than six hours a night, you run a greater risk of suffering from an injury.

 Thanks to built-in accelerometer, heart and respiration rate monitor, our device recognizes when you go to sleep automatically.
 After you wake up, you can analyze your night on your mobile phone or computer, and find any abnormalities in your sleeping routine.